 Thyme, one of the oldest and most aromatic of organic herbs is now a staple ingredient in many soup bases, chowders and Ragu sauces today.
 Yes, without question this amazing seasoning blend serves a great purpose in the culinary world.
 It’s penetrating taste quality can dominate other flavors if not used appropriately by a cook or chef—and this can have a huge impact on food quality and maintaining the integrity of a variety of cultural dishes.

-We consider 5 potential substitutes for thyme which include:
+We consider 5 potential substitutes for thyme.

 Thyme Culinary Background

 But, before we delve to deeply in the culinary role that thyme has today, let’s also remember that this herb held a prolific place in Greek mythology centuries ago.
 It is clearly enshrouded within the world of fairy tales and historic folklore.
 Even the name itself is encircled in mystery, but most botanists agree that it was originally known by the Latin term “fumus,” due to it’s highly fragrant aroma.

 This very special herb was utilized for purifying temples, providing medicinal remedies, and was often embroidered in a knight’s cloak as a representation of bravery and chivalry.
 Clearly, in this century it serves more of a culinary purpose, though it’s still multifaceted.

 If you’ve ever had the pleasure of having Buttered Savoy lamb chops, there’s no way you can forget the fresh, herbal taste due to the addition of thyme and rosemary.
 Because thyme is used quite often it is considered to be the prominent herb in the Limiaceae family, which originated in southern Europe centuries ago.
 It also holds prominence across the Mediterranean and is the perfect herb to grow if you live in an extremely hot, dry climate, because it is one of the few that actually thrives in drought like conditions.